platformsh/platformsh-docs/docs/src/administration/users.md

 * You can change an environment's type (if it's not Production).
 * You can have multiple Staging and Development environments.

-In the following table you can see the available environment roles.
+The following table shows the available roles for environment types.

 | Role | View environment | Push code | Branch environment | SSH access | Change settings | Execute actions |
 | ---- | ---------------- | --------- | ------------------ | ---------- | --------------- | --------------- |